The only authorized source for adherent training in the CAMS Framework®. Proven suicide prevention training for evidence-based TREATMENT.

 • Describes innovations to the approach, such as how to target and treat patient-defined “suicidal drivers.”

-• Additional reproducibles (CAMS Therapeutic Worksheet and CAMS Rating Scale), plus a new version of the Suicide Status Form.
+• CAMS Therapeutic Worksheet and CAMS Rating Scale.
+Includes the Suicide Status Form.

 Three-Hour Video Overview of the CAMS Model presented by the Creator of CAMS, David A. Jobes, Ph.D.

-• Unscripted clinical demonstration of the use of CAMs with a patient through the course of 12 sessions.
+• Unscripted clinical demonstration of the use of CAMs with a client through the course of 12 sessions.

 • Demonstration of techniques to reduce access to lethal means.